PEtab-dev/libpetab-python/doc/development.rst

    draft a new dummy GitHub release with a dummy tag and the ``develop`` branch, then click :guilabel:`Generate release notes`.

-3. Create a pull request with the changes to the main branch.
+3. Create a pull request with the to-be-released changes to the main branch (usually from ``develop``).

 4. Once the pull request is merged, create a new release on GitHub.
    Make sure to set the tag to the version number prefixed with 'v'